 If you are searching for a partner who will ‘accept me as I am’ you are admitting that you do not accept yourself and you need someone else to confirm you are ok.

 A great relationship has nothing to do with who you are or the other person thinking you’re great.
-It’s about how well you as an individual fits with who they are.
-So long as enough of your aspects fit well enough (only you can say what is enough) you have the basis of a great relationship.
+It’s about how well you are, fits with who they are.
+So long as the two of you fit well enough (only you can say what is enough) you have the basis of a great relationship.

-We all understand that no-one can fit perfectly with anyone else and it has nothing to do with either person being ‘ok’.
+We all understand that no-one can fit perfectly with anyone else.
 There will always be aspects of our personality that simply are of no value to anyone else; irrelevant behaviours while at work, the gym, engaging in hobbies etc. There will even be some differences that are more than neutral, they are outright annoying to the other.
 Belching comes to the top of my list, closely followed by Dad jokes.

 You sustain great relationships when the value of the parts that do fit is more than the annoyance of the parts that don’t.
 A separate issue is whether you can choose to be respectful of the other, and reduce their exposure to the parts of you they struggle with.
 Only if you have a strong sense of self-worth do you have the choice to adapt your behaviours to strengthen the relationship further.